Last updated on January 23, 2026

 Neheb, Dreadhorde Champion

 All iterations of Neheb can pack a punch in your matches.
 Neheb, Dreadhorde Champion is a reasonably-priced big creature that benefits from trample.
-This card is great at helping support your strategy with a draw and mana trigger.
+This card is great at helping support your strategy with a draw and mana production ability.

 Moraug, Fury of Akoum